andiosika/Multiple-linear-regression-for-predicting-home-prices/README.md

 The initial model performed poorly.
-By removing outliers from the target, the model improved and it was discovered (not shockingly) that 79% of the price was effected by location, size and grade as the top three factors and each had a postive impact.
+By removing outliers from the target, the model improved and it was discovered (not shockingly) that 79% of the price was effected by
+* location - this was demonstrated by zip code
+* size - square feet of living space
+* grade - the quality of materials and construction used in building the structure

+as the top three factors and each had a postive impact.

 The condition or how recently the house was built or remodeled came in next as well as the number of bathrooms - the more bathrooms, the higher the price.

 1) zipcode 98003 and others (see below)